 - Return to oven for 5-10 more minutes.

-- Take the loaf out and wait for it to cool down a bit before slicing.
+- Take the loaf out and wait for it to cool down for 10 -15 minutes before slicing and serving.

 - One of my kids does not even like the sight of avocados and I was worried that he might sense what is in there.
 Surprisingly, he did not even ask when he saw some green bits here and there as I did not mince it super fine.